If you have a chimney, you need only:

 Straight lengths of vitreous pipe can be cut down using a new hacksaw (slow and not nice) or grinder + disk 1mm thickness (fast cut).
 E.g. if you think you need between 40cm and 65cm you could by a one metre and cut to length (sweep doors are always in the same place at the lower end of any pipe).
 Small self tappers and pilot drill bit included in the pack can be used to provide extra joint strength between sections of pipe and also for the connection between the black vitreous pipe and the adaptor that connects the vitreous pipe to the liner.
 No sealant or fire cement is used between joints on vitreous pipe except at joint to stove (one can also choose to use fire webbing or fire rope).

-*If you desire 30 degree elbows (rather than the usual 45's) please add a the product "change to 30's" priced at £0, to your basket in the Fitting Packs purchase area.
+*If you desire 30 degree elbows (rather than the usual 45's) please add a the product "change to 30's" priced at £0, to your basket in the Fitting Packs purchase area (or tick the appropriate box if ordering directly from a stove's dedicated page).

 Soot doors (sweeping doors) in black vitreous pipe are only necessary if one CANNOT sweep a stove "through the stove" e.g. some Ekol models.
 Most stoves CAN be swept through the stove.
 Soot doors, if included in a fitting pack, are always at the bottom of vitreous pipe lengths (top of soot door will sit approx. 20cm-25cm above top of your stove's collar).